ART 100 ART FUNDAMENTALS (Non-Art Majors Only) 3 Credits.

 Prerequisites: Advanced Standing and Permission only.
 The course focuses on developing and expanding the students' use of technology components, skills, and practices, such as the integration of video, print design, and online media to create proper marketing materials to promote the students' future chosen careers in the visual and/or performing arts.

-Prerequisites: Permission only.
 An advanced studio course designed for upper level students in VCDMA to research, develop and produce and advanced project such as a film, installation or animated production.
 This project is to be a part of a senior's final digital portfolio, Website and/or demo reel, and included as part of their senior thesis and exhibition.
 Students will also develop and maintain a professional portfolio, blog and Website to document and feature their creative and conceptual process, artwork and research.

 This course is designed for both beginning and advanced level students in the exploration of the process and the world history of bronze casting.
 Students will investigate one or more cultures known historically for their bronze casting and integrate those styles into their own artwork.
 During the semester, students will participate in all aspects of the bronze casting process: creating the artwork, investing, wax burnout, bronze pouring, chasing, finishing, patination, and presentation.

-ART 486 FASHION DRAPING II (ADVANCED) 3 Credits.
+ART 486 FASHION DRAPING II (ADVANCED) 3 Credits

 Prerequisites: ART 386 Fashion Draping 1.
 This course is a continuation of Fashion Draping 1.
 In Fashion Draping 2 students will be working on projects in the men's wear, children's wear and knit wear markets.
-Students will be given design briefs and required to design groups around briefs based on theme, color and specific material
+Students will be given design briefs and required to design groups around briefs based on theme, color and specific materials.

 ART 490 MUSEUM, GALLERY, AND STUDIO SEMINAR 3 Credits